 Who is PJ Entrepreneur?

-PJ or Paul Jones, a man whom you may call a global citizen.
-A person who has done a lot of things and even has a natural talent when it comes into the world of business.
-Many of us are afraid of failing however to PJ it is simply a great learning experience.
+PJ or Paul Jones, a man whom you may call a global citizen – a person who has done a lot of things and even has a natural talent when it comes to the world of business.
+Many of us are afraid of failing, however to PJ it is simply a great learning experience.
 “I feel like I’m just a regular person who’s done a lot of things, taken a lot of chances and gone a lot of places around the world.
 It’s a rollercoaster ride for an entrepreneur.”

 When did you get started with the business?

 At a young age of 9 yrs old, Paul has started his business venture with Paul’s Polished Pebbles where he took a pebble from the beach and turned it into an alluring jewelry which he then sold.
 During his teenage years, PJ was working part time as a newspaper delivery boy.
 And, at the same time he was also working at a hardware store which he did, until he graduated high-school.

 One day, as he was reading through the newspaper, he saw this job opportunity in New York City as an assistant vice president for a large hardware distributor.
 “I wasn’t really looking for a job, I just kind of wanted to go to New York City and see what it was like.
 I ended up getting a job and the funny thing about it was, at the time everybody would wear suits to work and I was more of a casual type of guy.
 When I got the job they told me that I should follow their dress code.
 I said to them that if I had to follow a dress code then I don’t really want this job.
 They gave me an exception and so during my 2 year stay at that company I definitely changed their dress code.”

 PJ’s passion for learning and helping people, solving problems, especially those that are related to making and building things, is surely what drives him to persevere and dominate in the business industry.